Busy vs. Productive: 7 Tips to be Productive, Not Busy

-There’s nothing wrong in following trends sometimes, especially if done for enjoyment’s sake.
-But recognize that lifestyle trends, including fashion trends, are just a market movement, usually put into motion by high-level stakeholders.
+There’s nothing wrong with following trends sometimes, especially if done for enjoyment’s sake.
+But recognize that lifestyle and fashion trends are just market movements, usually put into motion by high-level stakeholders.
 They are no more a distraction.
 Just because people do X doesn’t mean you need to do X. Just because Y is popular doesn’t mean you need to try Y. You need to consider its place and value rather than dive head first into every fancy thing that hits it big with the masses.